 Nick Adams, Former President of UMB College Democrats and USG Senator

 “I would like to give my full support to the work that MASSPIRG does for UMass Boston students, students across our Commonwealth, and nation.
 I have worked with MASSPIRG in many capacities across campus, and I wholeheartedly believe that they are invested in their mission to give students a voice in government and support our interests.
 Keeping MASSPIRG at UMass Boston is vital to student interests, from their advocacy on making systems of higher educational finance fairer for us through the Student Loan Borrower Bill of Rights and fighting for increased funding for Pell Grants, to providing an excellent opportunity for students to engage in the political process through their internships and voter registration programs.
 I fully support continuing MASSPIRG’s funding through the $9 waivable fee that students get to weigh in on every few years during USG elections and at the time when they pay their bill.”

-Jamie Leavitt, President of UMB College Republicans
+Jamie Leavitt, Former President of UMB College Republicans

 “During my time as Vice President and President of UMB College Republicans I have gotten to work alongside MASSPIRG as part of the UMB Vote Coalition and they have been an important part of getting UMB students registered to vote and having their voices heard.”